Cool Whip Cookies

 To freeze the raw dough:

-- Mix all ingredients, then use a cookie scoop out about one tablespoon of dough and roll it into a ball (the same way you would before baking).
+- Mix all ingredients, then use a cookie scoop to scoop out about one tablespoon of dough and roll it into a ball (the same way you would before baking).
+Coat the cookie dough ball with powdered sugar.

 - Place cookie dough balls on a tray and freeze for at least two hours or until the outside is no longer tacky.
 Once firm, transfer to a freezer bag or a storage container with a sealable lid.

 - Cookie dough can be stored for up to six months.
-When ready to bake, place cookie balls on a baking sheet lined with parchment paper, place the baking sheet to thaw in the refrigerator overnight, then bake like normal.
+When ready to bake, arrange the frozen cookie balls on a baking sheet lined with parchment paper, then place the baking sheet to thaw in the refrigerator overnight.
+Once thawed, bake as directed.

 To freeze the baked cookies: